SumitxThokar/Power-BI-/README.md

 ## Day 9 of Learning Power BI.
 :writing_hand: **Number Card**<br>
 In Power BI, a "Number card" is a type of visualization that can be used to display data in a dashboard or report.
 A Number card is a simple visualization that displays a single value, often used to show a key performance indicator (KPI) or other important metric.
-It can be customized to display the value in different formats, such as currency or percentage, and can also include a trend arrow or a sparkline to show changes over time.
+It can be customized to display the value in different formats, such as currency or percentage, and can also include a trend arrow or a sparkline to show changes over time.<br>
 ![Number Card](https://github.com/SumitxThokar/LearningPowerBI/blob/main/images/number.jpg)